Skip To Main Content

 janet.readwelch@cherokeek12.net

 Janet Read Welch is a 33-year resident of Towne Lake who began her volunteer engagement with Cherokee County Schools in 1998.
 She served multiple roles in the Bascomb, Chapman, E.T.
 Booth and Etowah PTA organizations, including President of the Bascomb PTA from 2000-2002.
-She previously served on the school board from 2005 to June of 2015, and currently is the Community Outreach Officer for Children’s Healthcare of Atlanta for Cherokee and Pickens County.
+She previously served on the school board from 2005 to June of 2015.
 Janet is the proud mom of Drew Read and Lucas Read – both graduates of Etowah High School, and has been married to her husband Jan Welch since April of 2018.

 head shot of Kelly Poole